Varieties information

 Mycotoxin levels (mold toxin levels) - in corn generally caused by Fusarium infestation on the cob - have a negative impact on the possible uses of corn and corn products.
 In order to obtain an initial overview of the quality of the corn harvest before the main harvest, we conduct mycotoxin pre-harvest monitoring of grain corn together with the Austrian Chambers of Agriculture.
 A good way to reduce the risk of mycotoxins in grain maize is a suitable choice of varieties, see also Variety Classification Cob Rot(Descriptive List of Varieties - Maize).
 For the latest mycotoxin monitoring data, click here.

-On January 17, 2023, the Malting Barley Committee met at the STAMAG Stadlauer Malzfabrik in Vienna.
-The committee includes representatives from malting and brewing industries, agricultural trade, barley breeders and seed companies, AGES and LK Niederösterreich.
+On 15 January 2025, the Malting Barley Committee met at the STAMAG Stadlauer Malzfabrik in Vienna.
+The committee is made up of representatives from the malting and brewing industries, agricultural trade, barley breeders and seed companies, AGES and the Lower Austrian Chamber of Agriculture.

 Spring barley